 “You should be kissed and often, and by someone who knows how.” – Margaret Mitchell

-First, I will start by admitting that I was apprehensive about this post because it is not always that my friends on Skype, narrating crazy stuff which she expects you to piece together into a post – all aimed at laying it out there for Adam.
-This is one is a but a lot of do’s and don’ts when it comes to rolling in the hay – also known as “bombing “ in Project 44 jargon.
+First, I will start by admitting that I was apprehensive about this post because it is not always that one gets a friend on Skype, narrating crazy stuff which she expects you to piece together into a post – all aimed at laying it out there for Adam.
+This is one about a lot of do’s and don’ts when it comes to rolling in the hay – also known as “bombing “ in Project 44 jargon.
 Marylyn, one of my good friends is not only funny; she can be quite blunt too.
-On this chat, she cuts to the chase and tells me that although Project 44 has explored the nooks and crannies of relationships, there is a neglected area which can and should probably be explored through a series of posts.
+On this particular Skype chat, she cuts to the chase and tells me that although Project 44 has explored the nooks and crannies of relationships, there is a neglected area which can and should probably be explored through a series of posts.
 There goes Marylyn, she is thinking about ‘a series of posts’.
-I go silent because I think we have pretty much exhausted ISSUES, to the extent of blogging and re-blogging about very random issues such as goats - and these are not those goats which Adam takes home to Eve’s papa.
+I go silent because I think we have pretty much exhausted ISSUES, to the extent of blogging and re-blogging about very random issues such as goats – and these are not those goats which Adam takes home to Eve’s papa.